- 3.9–4.7 in

 - The Wilson's Warbler is found in a large diversity of environments in the winter.
 It is the only migrant warbler regularly found in tropical high plains (paramo).

-- The oldest recorded Wilson's Warbler was a male, and at least 8 years, 11 months, when he was recaptured and rereleased during banding operations in California.
+- The oldest recorded Wilson's Warbler was a male, and at least 8 years, 11 months, when he was recaptured and rereleased during banding operations in California in 2008.
+He had been banded in the same state in 2000.

 - Clutch Size